How Much Compensation Can I Claim For Loss of Vision or Blindness?

 Loss of eyesight due to medical negligence is a very serious charge and many cases will need to be taken to court.
 If you have suffered the loss of eyesight due to medical negligence, dedicated legal advice may be necessary.
 We have the legal experience required to deal with both a blindness in one eye claim or total blindness compensation claims.

 Royal National Institute of Blind People (RNIB) produces a number of reports every year.
-According to their findings from 2013, they suggest that:
+They suggest that:

-- In the UK, one out of every nine persons aged 60 and above is living with sight loss.
+- In the UK, one out of every five persons aged 75 and above is living with sight loss.

 As evidenced by the above statistics, loss of sight is both a common and an expensive issue in the UK.
 If you believe you are one of the millions of people affected – and you believe that it was not your fault – contact our team today for further advice.